Internships and Work Experience Overview

 Right now!
 All students regardless of where they are in the program should begin networking and looking for summer work experience right away.
 Recruiters are looking for students at ALL levels and each experience should build on the last.
 While the experience may not count towards your internship requirement, you should begin gaining experience and growing your skills and abilities as soon as you can.

-Which internship path do you recommend, 12-week or 24-week?
+Which internship path do you recommend, semester or summer?

-The CON487A 24-week (6-month) internship is the recommended option as it will be a much richer experience with more responsibilities.
-That said, there are legitimate reasons why the CON487B 12-week internship is better for some students.
-For example, some employers only offer one or the other, students may have athletic commitments, GI Bill restrictions, etc.
+The CON487A semester internship is the recommended option if you work through summer, as it will be a much richer experience with more responsibilities.
+That said, there are legitimate reasons why the CON487B summer internship is better for some students.
+For example, some employers only offer one or the other, students may have athletic commitments, GI Bill restrictions, studying abroad during the semester, etc.

 How can I ensure that my work experience or job will count towards the PIR?